orthecreedence/cl-async/README.md

 Event callbacks (and error handling in general)
 -----------------------------------------------
-Any parameter labelled `event-cb` or `fail-cb` is what's known as an "event callback."
+Any parameter labelled `event-cb` is what's known as an "event callback."
 Event callbacks have one argument: a condition describing the event that caused them to be invoked.
 Originally event callbacks were failure callbacks, but since non-failure conditions are sometimes useful to an app, it made sense to make it more generic.

 The event conditions generally match conditions in libevent, although they try to be as informative as possible.
 Note that conditions are not actually thrown,